MarteXcoin-documentation/Documentation/wallets/signing.rst

 following message and signature and verify that it was signed by the given address::

-  Message: Documentation test signature
+  Message: This address is https://github.com/Jetro-Costa, and https://gitlab.com/Jetro-Costa, in case anyone doubts.
-  Address: XwHihwiQzheVKbT76e7ZhPkujDCQGEZC6P
+  Address: MNnzoRdPP6wrQbAUZ9SUnRi1VkcAhzmuhn
-  Signature: IKaEt7MTb4Y57WIde5TLUkm1vbVsjk/L9eG+TE2tdQhMeK9vGgTsqcVOTmXXQ6QA0/WQtxqPURH2qZG27YR2VE0=
+  Signature: IC4EVxgqxFLx0nRkmQ5kBUuI9/pNLG5L6hbe/MxOt9trCNHEuiURMSj14MnDKAG8l9l9kFYURsyXsFcHQTJYV84=

 Signing a Message